EPA Recognition Reflects Vermont’s Energy Efficiency

 “The work of Efficiency Vermont that is recognized through this award is only possible because of the investment that Vermonters continue to make in energy efficiency.
 Efficiency Vermont and the many professionals we partner with every day to deliver first-rate services and products to Vermont customers all share in this award” said Rebecca Foster, Director of Efficiency Vermont.
 “ENERGY STAR has been a consistent component of our work over the years, helping provide Vermonters with confidence in the programs, services, and products that bear the ENERGY STAR mark.”

 EPA specifically cited the Efficiency Vermont Marketplace as one of the several 2018 initiatives that helped garner the distinction.
 Launched prior to the holiday shopping season in fall of 2018, the Efficiency Vermont Marketplace is an online tool that helps Vermont shoppers quickly and easily research efficient products in a variety of categories including electronics, heating and cooling, home and office, and laundry.
-The online search tool gives shoppers instant information about available Efficiency Vermont rebates, a one-click connection to Efficiency Vermont’s “Find a Retailer” tool, energy savings information, price comparisons, and consumer reviews.
+Developed in partnership with Enervee -- a leading company in ranking products based on energy performance to engage cusotmers in making energy-smart purchases -- the online search tool gives shoppers instant information about available Efficiency Vermont rebates, a one-click connection to Efficiency Vermont’s “Find a Retailer” tool, energy savings information, price comparisons, and consumer reviews.

 “I applaud the 2019 ENERGY STAR Award Winners,” said EPA Assistant Administrator for Air and Radiation Bill Wehrum.
 “Their innovation and leadership enhance America’s economic competitiveness.
 Reducing costly energy waste improves air quality and public health while protecting the environment.”